-Acquisition Expenses and Related Adjustments
+Acquisition-Related Expenses and Adjustments

-Acquisition expenses and related adjustments include transaction, integration and other expenses that are directly related to business acquisitions and Healthcare Technology Net Asset Exchange including gain recognized from the transaction.
-In addition to a pre-tax gain of \$3,947 million from the Healthcare Technology Net Asset Exchange, we recorded acquisition-related expenses of \$151 million, \$114 million and \$224 million in 2017, 2016 and 2015.
-Expenses in 2017 were higher primarily due to our business acquisitions of UDG, Vantage, Biologics and Rexall Health, partially offset by a decline in expenses associated with our February 2014 acquisition of Celesio and February 2013 acquisition of PSS World Medical, Inc. ("PSSI").
-Our integration of PSSI and Celesio were substantially completed in the first quarter of 2017.
+Acquisition-related expenses, which included transaction and integration expenses directly related to business acquisitions and the gain on the Healthcare Technology Net Asset Exchange were \$168 million, \$(3,797) million and \$114 million in 2018, 2017 and 2016.
+2018 includes \$37 million gain associated with the final net working capital and other adjustments from the Healthcare Technology Net Asset Exchange and our proportionate share of transaction and integration expenses incurred by Change Healthcare.
+2017 includes a pre-tax gain of \$3,947 million from the Healthcare Technology Net Asset Exchange.
+Expenses in 2018 were higher primarily due to our proportionate share of transaction and integration expenses incurred by Change Healthcare.
+Expenses in 2017 were higher primarily due to our business acquisitions of UDG, Vantage, Biologics and Rexall Health, partially offset by a decline in expenses associated with our February 2014 acquisition of McKesson Europe and February 2013 acquisition of PSS World Medical, Inc. ("PSSI").
+Our integration of PSSI and McKesson Europe were substantially completed in 2017.